owaits/ScreenMonkey.Help/reference/clipTypes/PowerPointClip.md

 In this screenshot slide 1 is active, slide 2 is coming up next (no border), slide 3 is disabled (grey mask).

 ## Using a Remote Control
 Sometimes a speaker will want to advance the presentation themselves.
 They can do this by means of a wireless remote clicker.
-Screen Monkey has been tested with the Logitec Wireless Presenter R400 but other makes and models will work if they are reconginsed by Windows as pointing devices.
+Screen Monkey has been tested with the Logitec Wireless Presenter R400 but other makes and models will work if they are recognised by Windows as pointing devices.
 No special configuration should be necessary.

 <!--
 ## Export Cue Sheet